orievg/kth-is1200/project/README.md

 ## Project folder commit here
-# Please use this directory as root for the project e,g, put main.c file here
+# Please use this directory as root for the project e.g. put main.c file here